Bruce County Trails

 ATV users must have a valid permit from either the Huron Shores ATV Club or the South Bruce Peninsula ATV Club to ride in designated areas of county forests and on the Bruce County Rail Trail.

-Dual Sport Motorcycles must be blue plated and have a valid permit from the Ontario Federation of Trail Riders to use the Bruce County Rail Trail.
-Dirt bikes are prohibited on county lands.
+Off- Road Motorcycles must be blue and green plated and have a valid permit from the Ontario Federation of Trail Riders to use the Bruce County Rail Trail and some County Forests.
+Please visit OFTR for more information about where you can access trails within Bruce County.

 Snowmobile users must have a valid permit from the Ontario Federation of Snowmobile Clubs to ride in designated areas of County Forests and on the Bruce County Rail Trail.